5 Best Senior Portrait Tips

 Congratulations on this major accomplishment in your life!
 You made it to your Senior Year.
 You’ve worked through some challenging things in your life and you deserve to celebrate it!
 Now is the time to set up your Senior Portrait Session to celebrate your triumph, commemorate your hard work, and tell the story of who YOU are!
+These are the Top 5 Senior Portrait Tips to make sure your session is fun.
+Most of all, you’ll get fantastic photos!

 Tip #1- Picking the right photographer